waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Agent Development
 ### Existing Agents
 - **pathfinder_tool:** A custom tool using A* to find paths. **CRITIQUE NOTE:** This tool has proven unreliable (failed to find a path when trapped) and needs to be fixed or replaced.
 Do not rely on it until it is verified.
-- **puzzle_solver_agent:** An agent for generating hypotheses when stuck.
-(Refined to use map data and focus on locally possible actions when trapped).
+- **puzzle_solver_agent:** An agent for generating hypotheses when stuck. **NOTE:** While useful, this agent cannot solve a truly unsolvable puzzle (like a softlock).
+It may generate hypotheses based on faulty map data if the game state is bugged.

 ### Agent Ideas
 - **battle_strategist_agent:** Suggests the optimal move or action in difficult battles.